 In addition, the abolitionist activist Harriet Jacobs operated an antislavery reading room in this building circa 1849; further, it was a station on the Underground Railroad, in conjunction with and also independent of Douglass’s activities on this site.
 Douglass is known to have harbored parties of escaping slaves at his office, including at least one party led by the iconic Harriet Tubman.

+The Building and the Site.
 The building has an interesting history.
 Circa 1820, the rear [south side] of the plot fronted on Child’s Basin, then an inlet running off the Genesee River (now Basin Street).
 Several cut stone buildings fronted on Buffalo Street (now Main Street) and shared "frontage" on the Basin.
 By 1844 to 1847, the entire plot had been occupied by a four-story building identified in city records as the Talman Block.
 The name refers to Mary Talman, daughter of William Fitzhugh, who in his turn had received a 100-acre tract comprising most of present downtown Rochester from city founder Nathaniel Rochester (ironically, a Maryland slave owner) and one Charles Carroll in 1817.
 This structure forms the core of the present building, utilizing the old cut stone walls (up to 24 inches thick) for the back wall with the remainder constructed of brick.
 Between 1865 and 1868 after Douglass had left the building, then-owner A. Carter Wilder added a fifth story with a mansard roof.
 Circa 1915, the mansard roof was replaced with a full fifth story, creating the building’s current facade.

 A plaque on the building’s facade (see photo 2) marks it as a Historic Site in Journalism because of Douglass’s work with The North Star, so designated by the Society of Professional Journalists, Sigma Delta Chi.